Lacey Turner: Other work

 In December 2010, Turner advertised Royal Mail's campaign to remind people of Christmas postal deadlines.

 In October 2012, Turner joined Asda's Tickled Pink campaign.
 She has also done voice over work in the CITV programme, Goodbye Year Six and narrated BBC Three's Don't Just Stand There, I'm Having Your Baby.
 Turner also starred in radio dramas, The One about the Social Worker and Up the Junction, which aired on BBC Radio 4 in September 2013.

 She later appeared in the Channel 5 documentary Miscarriage: Our Story in October 2020, where she spoke of suffering a miscarriage while at work.

 In August 2024, it was announced that Turner would begin hosting a podcast, titled We Started Here, celebrating celebrities whose careers began on soap operas.
-The podcast began in January 2025, and has featured guests including her EastEnders co-stars Jessie Wallace and Anita Dobson.
+The podcast aired between January and March 2025, and has featured guests including her EastEnders co-stars Jessie Wallace and Anita Dobson.

+In June 2026, Turner was announced as the first contestant to be taking part in the twenty-fourth series of Strictly Come Dancing that September.
+After turning down the programme several times, Turner said she had finally "plucked up the courage" to sign up and that she was "excited and terrified at the same time" about competing, as well as "looking forward to meeting everyone and learning a new skill".
+Later that month, she announced her debut memoir, Gold Dust, set to be released on 22 October.

 Personal life

 Turner married Matt Kay in a private ceremony in Ibiza on 5 September 2017.
 On 25 February 2019, Turner announced that she was expecting a child with Kay, having previously suffered two miscarriages.
 On 12 July 2019, Turner gave birth to a daughter.
 On 21 September 2020, the couple announced that Turner was pregnant with their second child.
 On 3 February 2021, Turner gave birth to a son.
 On 30 September 2024, Turner announced that she was pregnant with her third child, later announcing she had given birth to a daughter on 17 January 2025.

 In April 2021, she called for better support for parents who have suffered a miscarriage.
 Turner appeared on BBC Breakfast and said that the system "needs reforming".

 Turner is friends with EastEnders co-stars Jessie Wallace and Natalie Cassidy, who play Kat Slater and Sonia Fowler on the soap respectively.
-She is also very close friends with James Bye who plays Martin Fowler, her onscreen husband.
+She is also a close friend of James Bye who played Martin Fowler, her onscreen husband.